So, having a compression leak between cylinders, can allow the compression, to leak from one cylinder to the next.

 This sort of head gasket leak, typically results in, rough running, misfires, and a loss of power.

-In order to form a good seal around the top of the cylinder; the head gasket features steel rings, known as fire rings.
-As a result, it provides a seal capable of dealing with, the high temperatures and pressures involved.
+In order to form a good seal, the head gasket has steel rings, known as fire rings.
+Consequently, it provides a seal capable of dealing with, the high temperatures and pressures involved.

-Consequently, head gaskets are the most, over stressed gaskets in an engine.
-Because, they have to deal with sealing, a multitude of things, at the same time.
+So, head gaskets are the most, over stressed gaskets in an engine.
+Because, they have to deal with sealing, a list of things, at the same time.
 They simultaneously seal oil, coolant, and engine compression, away from each other and the outside.

 So, if the leak is between cylinders, the gasket will leak compression, between the adjacent cylinders.
 This usually will cause, a engine misfire and a significant loss of power.

-But, when do they blow, they can fail in a number of different ways.
+But, when they do blow, they can fail in a number of different ways.
 And, each failure will result in, different symptoms.
-The most common symptom in this case is a misfire, which would result from the leakage of, compression between cylinders.
+The most common symptom in this case, is a engine misfire.
+And, that would result, from the leakage of compression, between cylinders.

 What Are the Signs Of A, Compression Leak Between Cylinders?